rocherbpb/meta_hydra/index.md

 qstat
 ```
 #### View blast alignments in Megan
-Download the rma files to your computers and open them in the Megan software.
+Download the rma files to your computer and open them in the Megan software.